 The choice of norm affects the nature of the sparsity.
 Using q = 1 is equivalent to penalizing the likelihood by the sum of the L_1 norms of the individual parameters.
-That is, using q = 1 encourages sparsity in the parameters.
-In contrast, using $q = \{2, \infty\}$ encourages structural sparsity (sparsity in the edges).
+That is, using q = 1encourages sparsity in the parameters, and this leads to sparsity in the edges indirectly (when all parameters of an edge are zeroed out the edge is removed).
+In contrast, using $q = \{2, \infty\}$ directly encourages structural sparsity (sparsity in the edges) through the implicit L_1 norm described above, but does not directly encourage individual parameters to be zeroed out.